EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/tcp_ip/README.md

 ## set_prefix_len(length)

 Sets the IPv6 prefix length.
+When the prefix length is set using this function, DHCP is automatically disabled.
 Example:

 ```python